sondrex76/-imt2531-2019-exam-sondrewr/README.md

 ## Known bugs
 - You move faster diagonally then stright since I am not normalizing the speed based on direction
+- Movement over terrain is based on the camera's position, not the model's at the moment